tlind15/SCM_543/README.txt

 ###Known Bugs
   -The user must supply a valid location to copy from.
+  -The directory where the repository is to be created must be valid and already exist.
-  -Assumes user gives all inputs to the GUI.
+  -Assumes user gives all inputs to the GUI (does not leave any fields blank).